 The Azawakh dog is an elegant, high-energy and independent breed known for their deep devotion and affection towards their human family.
 They are cuddly but cautious, so early socialization is key to a well-rounded Azawakh.
 As family pets, they can adapt to many kinds of households but need adequate daily exercise to satisfy their need for speed!
 With a tendency to dig, and a high guarding instinct, these pups would greatly benefit from early training.
 So if you want a speedy, devoted companion with an ancient heritage, consider bringing home an Azawakh!

 Common Health Issues & Recommendations for Azawakh Dog

-- Like other sighthounds, the Azawakh has naturally very low levels of thyroid hormone, but this can become problematic for some who may suffer lethargy, hair loss, and severe cold intolerance as a result.
+Hypothyroidism in Dogs: Like other sighthounds, the Azawakh dog naturally has low levels of thyroid hormone, but this can become problematic for some who may suffer lethargy, hair loss, and severe cold intolerance as a result.

-- Just like humans, cats and dogs can suffer from seasonal and environmental allergies, resulting in some unpleasant itching and scratching.
+Seasonal Allergies in Dogs: Just like humans, breeds like the Azawakh can suffer from seasonal and environmental allergies, resulting in itchy skin, and potential infection.

 Recommendations for Seasonal Allergies in Azawakh Dog:

 - Alge-Ex - an oral supplement that is formulated to support the immune system, help regulate histamine response and alleviate symptoms of environmental allergies.

 - Stimmune - is a vet-formulated supplement that helps to support and re-balance the immune system.

 - Ouch Away - topical spray that encourages fur regrowth while shielding pets from biting insects and helps restore immune health.

 - Yucca - contains properties that aid with the body's natural ability to produce corticosteroids, which can help to regulate many body process such as immune system function.